uvsser/Python-Password-Generator/README.md

 ## Features

-- Uses Python's `secrets` module and `SystemRandom` for cryptographically strong randomness.
+- Uses Python's `secrets` module and `SystemRandom` for security‑sensitive randomness.
 - Enforces a minimum password length of 8 characters.
 - Guarantees at least one uppercase, one lowercase, one digit, and one punctuation character.
 - Shuffles characters so the required character types are not always at the start.
+- Includes a modern GUI built with CustomTkinter.

 ## How it works